LoveCommunity/love.dart/README.md

 ## Credits

 Without community this library won't be born.
-So, thank ReactiveX community, Redux community and RxSwift community.
+So, thank [ReactiveX] community, [Redux] community and [RxSwift] community.

-Special thank to @kzaher who is original author of RxSwift and RxFeedback, he shared a lot of knownledge with us, that make this library possible today.
+Special thank to @kzaher who is original author of [RxSwift] and [RxFeedback], he shared a lot of knownledge with us, that make this library possible today.

 Last and important, thank you for reading.
 ## License